 Installing the x360ce DLL files into a game.

 You can close out of your x360ce executable and you shall now see a series of xinput DLL files and the x360ce configuration file. right-click on all of these and copy the files.

-Other games like Gang-Beasts support legacy joystick but the dead-zoning is non-existent leaving the character fly all over the map and using x360ce only makes it worse by having two players pressed instead one.
+Other games like Gang-Beasts support legacy joystick but the dead-zoning is non-existent leaving the character flying all over the map and using x360ce only makes it worse by having two players pressed instead of one.
 This all comes down to how friendly the developer is towards controller support.

-The x360ce utility isn’t the end-all solution for gaming but it helps when it can for games that were ported form the xbox360 to PC.
-Which honestly that’s better then nothing at all.
+The x360ce utility isn't the end-all solution for gaming but it helps when it can for games that were ported from the xbox360 to PC.
+Honestly, that's better than nothing at all.